 - Bills paid on time.
 Because my income fluctuates as a writer, at the beginning of each month I make a list of bills, in order of the due date, and a monthly budget.
 This system has virtually eliminated late payments and fees.

 - Money set aside regularly for annual bills like taxes and insurance.
 I have a special savings account to save for large annual expenses, and figure out how much to contribute each month so the big bills are usually covered.

 - A neat, orderly system.
-Okay, I’m still working on better organization.
+Okay, I’m always working on better organization.
 But I do keep up with filing papers on a fairly consistent basis, and I’m moving on converting more paperwork to digital files and online billing.

-- Savings set aside each month and added to regularly.
+- Savings is set aside each month and added to regularly.
 Savings is another line item on the budget.